troyanskiy/AirUpdate/README.md

 So, the installation is also pretty simple, just run `npm i -g cordova-air-update-cli`.

 ### commands
+The commands shuld be executed in the cordova project folder (where you have your www, platforms, etc... folders)
 * `cau init` - config initialization
 * `cau login` - login with AirUpdate server
 * `cau logout` - logout...